 Employees who are exposed to or test positive for COVID-19 should refer to guidance provided by Human Resources.

 In an emergency situation, College Health Services will notify the individual designated as the student’s emergency contact in the SIS.
 In non-emergency situations, College Health Services will not be able to discuss student health issues without the permission of the student.
-Students can authorize College Health to provide information to designated individuals by signing a Release of Information when they come in for care.
+Students can authorize College Health Services to provide information to designated individuals by signing a Release of Information when they come in for care.
 In addition, students can designate individuals they would like to authorize to share information with by logging into the SIS and selecting ‘Full Academic and Staff Contact’ under Parent/Guest Access.

 - Where possible, classroom and lab capacities have been reduced to maximize social distancing.